google-ai-hackathon-2024/.github/profile/README.md

 3. ***Business Value***

     Our app has significant potential for businesses.
-By streamlining conversations and preventing information loss, it can enhance productivity and decision-making.
+By streamlining conversations and preventing information loss, can enhance productivity and decision-making.

 4. ***Community Impact***